Hop Along: Hop Along

-Artistry
+Musical style and influences

 The staff of Spin have assessed that Hop Along "straddle several genres" and ratified "it’s easy enough to file them away in indie rock without batting an eye".
 However, the site admitted that the band "derive some of their power from emo".
 Hence, Hop Along's overall style has been described by AllMusic as "impulsive, punk-injected indie rock".
 In congruence, Pitchfork said "Hop Along's energy comes from punk but their style is indebted to the romantic, middle-American indie of Bright Eyes and Rilo Kiley."
 Jezy J. Gray of D Magazine stated that Hop Along "traffics in mid-tempo guitar jams, tender acoustic confessionals and buoyant, hook-driven indie pop".
 Grant Sharples of Alternative Press said "although Hop Along have plenty of folksy tendencies, emo music sets the groundwork for the group’s songwriting".
 Chris Gee of Exclaim! described Hop Along's sound as a blend of power pop, folk and emo.
 Adam Turner-Heffer of Under the Radar described Hop Along's sound as "somewhere between the slippery tags of emo and folk."
 Frances Quinlan's vocal melodies have been called "downright outrageous, with their tumbling runs, frenetic note jumps and jazzy inflections."

 Lyrically, the band is known for the "literary stylings" of frontperson Frances Quinlan.
 The band's songs often explore topics such as death, loss, poverty and abuse of power.
 Quinlan has stated: "I don’t ever want to get away from talking about death.
 I don’t want to be a drag either but I think the only way you can speak honestly is to have it in your mind."

 According to Skye Butchard of The Skinny, "Frances Quinlan’s voice has been Hop Along’s not-so-secret weapon since they formed.
 It scratches, strains, coos and bleats in a way that appears wild and unkempt, but conveying such specificity of emotion that means it couldn’t possibly be accidental."
 Office Magazine said Quinlan's voice "wields a power that alludes to the strong women preceding her—the raspiness of Janis, the honesty of Fiona Apple and Alanis Morissette—yet is still impossible to define."
 Drummer Mark Quinlan has a hardcore punk background, and is influenced by grunge and heavy metal music, which he jokingly attributed to "angst and male aggression" and "suburban white male problems".
 Guitarist Joe Reinhart is said to be stylistically rooted in "math emo" from his previous project, Algernon Cadwallader.

 Hop Along's songwriting process is a collaborative effort that involves Quinlan conceiving rough ideas for songs that are later developed and fleshed out by the rest of the band.
 Quinlan says that some songs evolve into something drasticly different after presenting the initial idea to the band.